Wye (rail): Streetcar or tram systems

-Similar considerations apply to the use of triangular junctions and reversing wyes on streetcar and tram systems, as apply to mainline rail systems.
+Similar considerations as for mainline rail systems apply to the use of triangular junctions and reversing wyes on streetcar and tram systems.
 Many, although by no means all, streetcar and tram systems use single ended vehicles that have doors on one side only, and that must be turned at each end of the route.

-However the vehicles used on such systems tend to have much smaller minimum curvature requirements than heavy rail equipment.
-This renders the use of a balloon loop more practical in a small amount of space, and with street-running vehicles such a loop can make use of side streets or street squares.
+However, the vehicles used on such systems tend to have much smaller minimum curvature requirements than heavy rail equipment.
+This renders the use of a balloon loop more practical in a small amount of space, and with street-running vehicles such a loop may be able to use side streets or street squares.
 However, although turning loops are the most common way of turning such vehicles, wye tracks are also sometimes used.

 Disadvantages

-A triangle may have a situational disadvantage in train operations when space constraints and routing of the local geography means taking the triangle connects to a desired destination, but locally bypasses a main station.
-In tight city environments, this can happen easily, as it did, for example, at Cootamundra West, Australia and Tecuci, Romania, where an extra passenger station had to be built to serve trains taking the shortcut.
+A triangle may have a situational disadvantage in train operations when space constraints of the local geography cause one leg of triangle to bypass a main station.
+In tight city environments, this can happen easily, as it did, for example, at Cootamundra West, Australia and Tecuci, Romania, where extra passenger stations had to be built to serve trains taking the shortcut.

 In contrast, the engineering of a terminus station such as Woodville Railway Station, New Zealand avoided this problem by building a balloon loop (reversing loop) so that trains can serve the main station in either direction without the need to reverse.
-In a midline station where it is desired to reverse a consist or locomotive, a double-track and turning wye arrangement are far more common.
+In a midline station where it is desired to reverse a consist or locomotive, a double-track and turning wye arrangement is far more common.

 Land usage

-The land within a triangle is cut off from the adjacent area (and normally fenced off) and has marginal value, so will be purposed mainly for the railway's exclusive use – generally be used for maintenance depots, storage, or vehicle parking.
-The triangular shape tends to be unsuited for rectangular buildings.
+The land within a triangle is cut off from the adjacent area (and normally fenced off) and has marginal commercial value, so will be purposed mainly for the railway's exclusive use – generally being used for maintenance depots, storage, or vehicle parking.
 On electrified lines substations tend to be located inside triangles, in part because the land is cheap, and also because it provides the most convenient and flexible sectioning arrangements.

 Earliest examples

 The earliest British (and possibly worldwide) example is the double-tracked triangle within Earlestown railway station on the Liverpool and Manchester Railway, which was completed by the Grand Junction Railway in 1837.
-The triangle has two passenger platform faces on each of its three sides and five of the six platforms are in frequent (half-hourly etc.) use by passenger trains.
-When steam engines were in regular use the triangle (which is of course also traversed by freight trains) was also used to turn locomotives and can still be so used.
+The triangle has two passenger platform faces on each of its three sides and five of the six platforms are in frequent (half-hourly, etc.) use by passenger trains.
+When steam engines were in regular use the triangle (which is of course also traversed by freight trains) was also used to turn locomotives, and can still be so used.